Special offers

 - at least one item marked as "free shipping" is ordered.

 However, the customer must bear the shipping costs for the return if they only partially exercise their right of withdrawal under § 2.
-However, the shipping cost exemption remains if the items retained by the customer still exceed an order value of 150.00 EUR or if at least one item marked as "free shipping" is among them.
+However, the shipping cost exemption remains if the items retained by the customer still exceed an order value of 150.00 EUR or if at least one item marked as "free shipping" is included among them.

 (2) All invoice amounts are to be paid no later than 14 days after receipt of the invoice.

-(5) If the shop operator has concluded a contract with its supplier for the delivery of the goods due to the customer's order (so-called "cover transaction") and the supplier of the shop operator does not fulfill its delivery obligation from the cover transaction, the shop operator may withdraw from the purchase contract by declaring this to the customer.
-The shop operator is obliged to inform the customer of the unavailability without delay and to reimburse any payments or other counter-performance made by the customer in this case without delay.
+(5) If the shop operator has concluded a contract with its supplier for the delivery of the goods due to the customer's order (so-called "cover transaction") and the supplier of the shop operator does not fulfill its delivery obligation from the cover transaction, the shop operator may withdraw from the purchase contract by declaration to the customer.
+The shop operator is obliged to inform the customer of the unavailability without delay and to reimburse any payments or other considerations already made by the customer in this case without delay.
 The statutory rights of the customer due to delivery delays are not affected by the above regulation.
 For claims for damages, the provisions in § 10 (Liability of the Shop Operator) apply.

 § 7 Set-off, Retention and Assignment

 (1) The customer is only entitled to set-off and retention if the due counterclaims have been legally established, are undisputed or ready for decision.
-However, the customer is entitled to set-off without the further requirements from sentence 1
+However, the customer is entitled to set-off even without the further requirements from sentence 1

 (2) Except in the area of § 354a HGB, a customer who is an entrepreneur may only assign claims from this contract to third parties with the prior written consent of the shop operator.
-Consumers, on the other hand, are not subject to any assignment prohibition and may assign their claims to third parties without the consent of the shop operator.
+Consumers, on the other hand, are not subject to any prohibition on assignment and may assign their claims to third parties without the consent of the shop operator.

 § 8 Retention of Title